charmplusplus/charm4py/docs/running.rst

 Using system job launchers
 --------------------------

-CharmPy applications can also be launched using system job launchers (e.g. aprun, ibrun, SLURM).
+Charm4py applications can also be launched using system job launchers (e.g. aprun, ibrun, SLURM).
 The exact details of how to do so depend on the system, and typically Charm++ has to be built with a specialized network layer like MPI, GNI or OFI